jubnr/meg-pipeline/README.md

 # MEG Pipeline: From Raw Data to Source Reconstruction

 Welcome to the **MEG Pipeline**!
 This repository contains a comprehensive and modular pipeline for processing MEG data, from raw data preparation to source reconstruction.
-The pipeline is designed to be easy to use, reproducible, and adaptable to various datasets.
+The pipeline is designed to be easy to use, reproducible, and adaptable to various datasets (currently optimized for LPP_MEG_distraction, LPP_MEG_auditory and LPP_MEG_visual).

 ---